side-wipe/mem0/docs/API_REFERENCE.md

 // Memorize a conversation
 const response = await client.memorizeConversation(
   "User: Hello!
-Agent: Hi there, how can I help you today?", "user123",
+Assistant: Hi there, how can I help you today?", "user123",
   "John Doe",
   "agent456",